 Yes.
-To find out more about legal aid and if you qualify, where to find a legal aid solicitor or order our leaflets, you can call our legal aid information line on: 0845 122 8686.
+To find out more about legal aid and if you qualify, or order our leaflets, you can call our legal aid information line on: 0845 122 8686.

 Please note that we do not provide legal advice.
 Calls are charged at local rate.
 For training and monitoring purposes calls to the Board may be recorded.

 You can use an online calculator to work out if you are likely to qualify financially for advice and assistance in civil, criminal or children's cases or for civil legal aid in civil cases.

 A children can apply for legal aid if you are old enough to understand why you need a solicitor to help you, and to ask a solicitor to work for you.
 But you will have to go and see a solicitor first.
 (You can only get legal aid through a solicitor.)
 Find out more

 You can use our Solicitor Finder to get information on your nearest solicitor who offers help through legal aid, or other legal advice providers funded by the Board.

 The Scottish Legal Aid Board funds projects around Scotland to help people who are facing legal problems.
 The current projects can help with one or more of the following types of problem: